 One reason companies use Skype is because it saves time and money.
 Instead of having job candidates come in for in-person interviews, companies can put the candidates through the drill over computers, tablets, and even smart phones.

 An interviewer can see the candidate’s nonverbal clues, such as body language and facial expressions.
 Does the person come across as relaxed or nervous?
-Are they maintaining eye contact?
+Do they maintain eye contact?
 Do they look and sound enthusiastic?
 More so than a telephone interview, Skype is more personal.

 One of my close connections, Angela Roberge, recruiter and owner of Accurate Staffing, says this about Skype interviews: “We are in the people ‘business,’ so face-to-face interviews (including Skype) can help you assess the candidate on their ability to present themselves.”

 A nasty trick an interviewer played on one of my career center customers was turning his camera off, while my customer had to keep hers on.
 He could see her, but she couldn’t see him.
-My response to this was to end the interview immediately.
+My response to this was that she should have ended the interview immediately.

 Do you take pneumonia seriously?
 This answers the question.
 In some cases you could be hired after only being interviewed via phone and Skype, particularly if this precludes the need to fly you to meet with someone at the company.